Key Difference – DHEA vs DHA

 Summary – DHEA vs DHA

 DHEA is an endogenous steroid hormone.
-It is mainly synthesized in the in the adrenal glands, brain and in the gonads.
+It is mainly synthesized in the adrenal glands, brain and in the gonads.
 DHEA is present as an important component of the central nervous system which functions in the development and excitation of neurons.
 DHA is an omega-3 fatty acid.
 DHA is synthesized by modified Escherichia coli, alpha-linolenic acid and through photosynthetic microalgae Crypthecodinium cohnii and Schizochytrium.
 Both compounds are involved in the different specific development and regulatory processes of the body.
 This is the difference between DHEA and DHA.

 Download the PDF Version of DHEA vs DHA